DariusTheGeek/Descriptive-analysis-inferential-analysis-and-hypothesis-testing/README.md

-# Performing Descriptive and inferential analysis on the autolib dataaset
+## Descriptive and inferential analysis on the autolib dataset
 ### This project entails performing an indepth descriptive and inferential analysis on the autolib dataset whilst answering some the set research questions.

 ### Some of the research questions include: